 Once you have a list of considerations, identify the non-negotiable factors and order the rest based on priority.

 2. Do in-depth research

 With your list of considerations in hand, you are now ready to evaluate the numerous home care service providers available.
-Conduct an in-depth research on the different home care companies in Singapore.
+Conduct in-depth research on the different home care companies in Singapore.
 This means learning about the services offered, reading reviews, and finding out if there are any niches and specialisations.
 Be sure to compare the information you gathered against your list of considerations and preferences.